John Fry was the second child of William Fry & Elizabeth Stanbridge born Jan-March 1841 at Ardingley.

 John married Esther Elizabeth Lewry on September 14th 1864 at Ardingley, Sussex.
 Esther was christened March 21st, 1841 at Slaugham, Sussex, the daughter of Hannah & Henry Lewry, a farmer.
 John’s sister, Mary Fry, had married Esther’s brother, Henry Lewry 2 years previously.

-By 1869 it is known that John was landlord of the Bull & Snuffers, Maidstone, as the following summary of an article from the Maidstone Telegraph of May 8th, 1869 shows.
-John was found guilty of allowing drink to be consumed on his premises on Sunday morning, during the hours of divine worship.
+By 1867 it is known that John was landlord of the Bull & Snuffers, Maidstone.
+The following from the Maidstone Telegraph of May 8th, 1869 show that John was found guilty of allowing drink to be consumed on his premises on Sunday morning, during the hours of divine worship.
 He made the excuse to the police constable who caught him that the people were lodging in his house who had obtained the beer without his knowledge.
 However several of the men were found not to be lodgers, & he compounded his guilt by offering the constable a drink!
 He was fined £2 & 9 shillings costs.

 In 1881 John, Esther & Alice were still at the Bull & Snuffers.
 Living with them were 3 boarders – Charles Miller (62) a pensioner, John Clifford (62) a general labourer & Jesse Tomlin (68) a general labourer.

 John was in trouble with the law again in 1883 according to the Sevenoaks Chronicle & Kentish Advertiser of July 27th.
 Men were found drinking again on a Sunday morning in his pub.
 For this he was fined 40 shillings & 13 shillings costs.
 John was caught again in December for the same offence of selling intoxicating liquors during prohibited hours – another £2 fine plus costs.
 The licence of the Bull & Snuffers was transferred from John Fry to Henry John Baker in January 1884!